cvera08/magento-e2e-assessment/README.md

-# 🧪 DuckDuckGo E2E Assessment
+# 🧪 Magento E2E Assessment

-Automated end-to-end test suite for DuckDuckGo using [Playwright](https://playwright.dev/), written in [TypeScript](https://www.typescriptlang.org/).
-This project includes UI and API test cases as part of a technical assessment.
+Automated end-to-end test suite for Magento using [Playwright](https://playwright.dev/), written in [TypeScript](https://www.typescriptlang.org/).
+This project includes UI test cases for the "Orders and Returns" form as part of a technical assessment.

 ---